 - Treatment preferences.

-Your doctor may recommend genetic testing, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
+Your doctor may recommend genetic testinga procedure that analyses DNA to identify changes in genes, chromosomes and proteins, which can be used to analyse tumour DNA to help determine which treatment has the greatest chance of success, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
 Your doctor will discuss the most appropriate course of treatment for you.

 Treatment options for CMML may include: